18F/handbook/_pages/welcome-to-TTS/classes/intro-to-product-and-open-source.md

 - Using other open source projects
 - Contributing and being involved in open source communities

-In 2016 the White House published a governmentwide open source policy, the [Federal Source Code Policy](https://sourcecode.cio.gov).
-We helped with that work and with the creation of [code.gov](https://www.code.gov), the accompanying code sharing platform.
+In 2016, the White House published a government-wide open source policy: the [Federal Source Code Policy](https://sourcecode.cio.gov).
+18F helped with that work and with the creation of [code.gov](https://www.code.gov), the accompanying code sharing platform.
 We have our own [strong open source policy](/open-source) and have also brought together in one place [many resources that agencies find useful](http://pages.18f.gov/open-source-program/).

 Everything we as a team do should be public and available for collaboration.
 An open source project isn’t just code - think of it as many forms of contribution working together, including documentation, support, design, and code.